RachelRen05/Openvino_readme/doc/output_types.md

 # Output Types
 >> The inference results can be output in several types.
-One or more types can be enabled for any infernece pipeline.
+One or more types can be enabled for any inference pipeline.
 ## Topic Publishing
 >> Specific topic(s) can be generated and published according to the given inference functionalities.</br>